theail03/laravel-vue-app/README.md

 To integrate Cloudinary's services for image management, go to the Cloudinary Console, navigate to the Dashboard and locate the `API environment variable` which is a ready-to-use string with all your credentials.

+Execute the command `php artisan key:generate` to populate the APP_KEY variable in the .env file.

 To seed your database with initial data, run the following command:
 ```bash
 php artisan db:seed